760ceb3b9c0ba4872cadf3ce35a7a494/fediiverse/docs/setup-client.md

 next, get the exported file off your device. you can remove the SD card and put it in a computer, or you can boot your device up and use [ftpd](https://github.com/mtheall/ftpd) to transfer it wirelessly. on my device it exported to `0:/gm9/out`, which means it'll be in the `/gm9/out` folder on the root of your SD card.

-on my device the filename was `000400300000BD02.dec.code` but on yours itll match your region ofc. copy that file to your computer. rename this file to `code.bin` and place it in the `/patch` directory in this repo.
+on my device the filename was `000400300000BD02.dec.code`, on yours it'll match your region. copy that file to your computer, then rename it to `code.bin` and place it in the `/patch` directory in your local version of this repo.

-once you're done with this, leave the SD card in the computer or keep the FTP server going. you won't need to use your device again until later.
+once you're done with this, leave the SD card in the computer or keep the FTP server going. you won't need to boot your device normally again until later.

 ## step 3: build the patch
-first you need to install two dependencies: [flips](https://github.com/Alcaro/Flips) and [armips](https://github.com/Kingcom/armips). you might be able to find release builds somewhere, but i just built them myself and it was fine.
+first you need to install two dependencies: [flips](https://github.com/Alcaro/Flips) and [armips](https://github.com/Kingcom/armips). there are apparently release builds somewhere but i built them manually and it was fine. you also need `make`.

-you also need `make` so im assuming you have the normal dev environment set up.

-put those into your path (or if you're too lazy just copy them in the `/patch` directory). next, cd into the `/patch` directory and run `make`.
+put the flips and armips binaries into your path (or if you're too lazy just copy them in the `/patch` directory). next, cd into the `/patch` directory and run `make`.

 if you did everything right you should see `code.ips` appear in `/patch/out`. yaaaaaay :3 :3 :3 :3 :3

 ## step 4: copy the cert & patch
 first, copy the `/cert/ca_cert.pem` file from this repo to `/3ds/fediiverse.pem` on the device.
-next, copy the `code.ips` to the folder `/luma/titles/00040030________/` where the blank space is the applet ID from earlier. for example, i copied my `code.ips` to `/luma/titles/000400300000BD02/code.ips`. if you installed pretendo earlier the folder and file will already exist; ignore and overwrite that.
+next, copy the `code.ips` to the path `/luma/titles/00040030________/` where the blank space is the applet ID from earlier. for example, i copied my `code.ips` to `/luma/titles/000400300000BD02/code.ips`. if you installed pretendo earlier, the folder and file will already exist; ignore and overwrite that.

-now make sure the sd card is in the device and turn it off.
+now make sure the SD card is back in the device and turn it off.

 ## step 5: boot the device with the patch
 turn on the device while holding SELECT. it should come up with a "luma3ds configuration" screen. if it doesnt, shutdown and try again.